 Then put a corner of your napkin in between the two glued fingers and pull your fingers apart.
 The napkin will pull apart with your fingers!

 Take the layers completely apart.
 Some napkins will have 2 or 3 plys.
 You only want the top layer of the napkin with the pretty designs.

-Then you are going to start applying glue all over the glass item.
+Then you are going to start applying Mod Podge all over the glass item.
 I like to work in about 2-3 inch sections.
-I ended up using a PVC pipe with a noodle on it to hold the glass jar (it’s part of my DIY tumbler turner, post found here!).
+I ended up using a PVC pipe with a noodle on it to hold the glass jar (it’s part of my DIY tumbler turner!)

-I apply a smooth layer of mod podge and then lay the napkin on straight.
+I apply a smooth layer of mod podge with a flat paintbrush and then lay the napkin on straight.

 Then apply more mod podge to the next section and lay the napkin over it and smooth it down.

 Keep working in sections all the way around.
 When you get to where the decoupaged napkin edges meet, cut off the extra napkin.

 Try not to get too much overlap.
 Make sure you have mod podge underneath the flap and press down.
 If you have extra napkin at the top, just cut it off and apply some mod podge over it to secure it down.